 Is the JR pass worth it?

 For a moment, I was considering renting a car for a part of our trip to the more remote areas as Yudanaka to see the snow monkeys.
 Looking back I am glad I didn’t do it.
 We could reach all our destinations quickly and easily by using the train.

 Renting a car is expensive and then you have to add the expenses for tolls and fuel, which are not cheap either.
 So we are absolutely in favor of traveling by train through Japan.

-If you want to travel around Japan then a Japan Rail Pass might be an interesting option for you.
-Here you will find out how and where to buy a Japan Rail Pass.
+If you want to travel around Japan then a JR Rail Pass might be an interesting option for you.
+Here you will find out if buying a jr pass is worth it and how and where to buy a Japan Rail Pass.